-dwelling unit mechanical ventilation: A mechanical exhaust system, supply system, or combination thereof that provides each dwelling unit with outdoor air each hour at no less than the rate specified in Table 4.1a of ASHRAE 62.2-2010 or 2013, or equivalently, energy neutral: element of the simulation that is kept identical in the Baseline Building Design and Proposed Design.
+dwelling unit mechanical ventilation: A mechanical exhaust system, supply system, or combination thereof that provides each dwelling unit with outdoor air each hour at no less than the rate specified in Table 4.1a of ASHRAE 62.2-2010 or 2013, or equivalently.
 Equation 4.1a of ASHRAE 62.2-2010 or 2013, based on the floor area of the dwelling unit and number of bedrooms.